HugoDaniel/boreDOMTutorial/README.md

 - If you need bundling or tree-shaking, then it needs to happen outside and before boreDOM components .js file is in.
 - Stuff that is not standard JS will not work.

+## 6. Add the onclick event

+We can add a `onclick` event and rename it to `play` to each button.
+Then when the player interacts with the buttons this even will be fired and can be caught anywhere in the component hierarchy that includes the `<game-button>` component.

+To handle the new `play` event, we can use the `on` method from the initializer options.

+To find out the index of the button being pressed, we can use the `self` attribute, which corresponds to the self component element (in this case, the `game-board` since the script matches to it).